Jesse-vdw/ubuntu-setup/README.md

 ## Highlights
 - `00_common.sh`: Shared helpers used by the other setup scripts.
 - `10_system_base.sh`: Prepares core system settings and unattended upgrades.
-- `30_developer_env.sh`: Installs the core developer toolchain and applies the Qogir dark blue GNOME theme.
+- `30_developer_env.sh`: Installs the core developer toolchain, applies the Qogir dark blue GNOME theme, and now provisions a reusable "Qogir Material" look-and-feel across GNOME Terminal, VS Code, and Brave.
 It auto-detects the intended desktop user (via `SUDO_USER`, a `TARGET_USER` variable, or a username argument) and applies user-specific settings for that account while elevating only the commands that need administrator privileges.
 - `40_devops_stack.sh`: Configures container tooling and supporting services for DevOps workflows.
 - `50_ai_tools.sh`: Installs AI-oriented tooling such as Ollama, Docker, and Langflow.
 Automatically ensures the target user is part of the `docker` group.
 - `60_network_config.sh`: Configures NetworkManager and known Wi-Fi networks.